Archaia

 Graduate Coordinators

-Steering Committee Maria Doerfler (Religious Studies), Steven Fraade (Religious Studies; Judaic Studies), Milette Gaifman (Classics; History of Art), Felicity Harley-McGowan (Divinity), Michael Hunter (East Asian Languages and Literatures), Andrew Johnston (Classics), Edward Kamens (East Asian Languages and Literatures), Noel Lenski (Classics; History), Susan Matheson (Yale Art Gallery), Laura Nasrallah (Divinity), James Patterson (Classics), Kevin van Bladel (Near Eastern Languages and Civilizations), Jacqueline Vayntrub (Divinity)
+Steering Committee Brent Bianchi (South and Southeast Asian Studies), Lisa Brody (Yale University Art Gallery), Malina Buturovic (Classics), Maria Doerfler (Religious Studies), Alexander Ekserdjian (Classics; History of Art), Milette Gaifman (Classics; History of Art), Felicity Harley-McGowan (Divinity), Michael Hunter (East Asian Languages and Literatures), Andrew Johnston (Classics), Denise Leidy (Yale University Art Gallery), Noel Lenski (Classics; History), Colin McCaffrey (Classics), James Patterson (Classics), Alexander Uskokov (Sanskrit; South Asian Studies) Kevin van Bladel (Near Eastern Languages and Civilizations), Jacqueline Vayntrub (Divinity), Molly Zahn (Divinity)

 Graduate Certificate in the Study of Ancient and Premodern Cultures and Societies